+The United Kingdom is an important economic partner for Switzerland.
+At present, relations between Switzerland and the United Kingdom are predominantly governed by the bilateral agreements with the European Union (EU), which will cease to apply to the United Kingdom after it leaves the EU.
 The trade agreement signed on 11 February 2019 in Bern ensures the continuation of the economic and commercial rights and obligations between Switzerland and the United Kingdom arising from the agreements between Switzerland and the EU.
 It lays the foundations for future economic and trade relations between Switzerland and the United Kingdom, both in the event of a ‘disorderly Brexit’ (‘no-deal’) and in the event of an orderly withdrawal (‘deal’).

 The withdrawal agreement negotiated between the United Kingdom and the EU envisages a transition period set to run from the day the United Kingdom exits the EU until at least 31 December 2020 (‘deal scenario’).
 During this period, the United Kingdom will continue to be part of the single market and the customs union.
 Under this scenario, the existing terms of the Swiss-EU bilateral agreements will continue to apply between Switzerland and the United Kingdom, with no changes to the current status quo.
 In this case, the trade agreement would enter into force after the end of the transition period.

 The withdrawal agreement between the UK and the EU has not yet been ratified.
 It may yet be that there is no transition period and that the UK leaves the EU without a deal.
 In the event of no deal, the trade agreement between Switzerland and the United Kingdom will be applied provisionally from the day the United Kingdom leaves the EU.